 Peter Hanson and Ian McKilligan, principal shareholders of Up and Running, met in Husky Tae Kwon Do, and trained together for years, earning second-degree black belts.
 Besides Tae Kwon Do, software and business were common topics of conversation.
 Ian soon joined Up and Running, and together they've been growing the company since.
-Mark Leibowitz, another Tae Kwon Do practitioner, joined in 2016 to help scale the company further.

 Peter Hanson, CTO